Generating and accessing manuals

 lpdoc -t pdf file.pl

 To enable incremental documentation generation, lpdoc maintains intermediate files in a directory named file.cachedoc/.
-See Cleaning up for cleanup commands to remove both the intermediate and target files.
+See Cleaning up documentation for cleanup commands to remove both the intermediate and target files.

 If you use the Emacs editor (highly recommended in all circumstances), then the simplest way to quickly generate a manual is by doing it from the Ciao Emacs mode (this mode comes with the Ciao distribution and is automatically installed with Ciao).
 The Ciao Emacs mode provides menu- and keyboard-binding driven facilities for generating a standalone document with the documentation corresponding to the file in the buffer being visited by Emacs.
 This is specially useful while modifying the source of a file, in order to check the output that will be produced when incorporating this file into a larger document.